Loading...

 • Well Done: 6 minutes on each side

-Do bear in mind that the above refers to a sirloin steak that is approx. 1” thick, and you may need to adjust the cooking times should you have a thinner or thicker cut.
+Bear in mind that the above refers to a sirloin steak that is approx. 1” thick, and you may need to adjust the cooking times should you have a thinner or thicker cut.
+Alternatively, seal the steak for 45 seconds to 1 minute on each side and place in the oven at 200° for the below times:

 • Blue: No oven required